60 Microlensing Events from the Three Years of Zwicky Transient Facility Phase One: Detection Pipeline

 $\eta$ is the ratio of the average mean square difference between a data point $x$ and its successor $x$+1 to the variance of that dataset $\sigma$.
 Highly correlated data has a small difference between successive points relative to the global variance and have a correspondingly small $\eta$.
 Gaussian noise has an average $\eta \approx 2$ with a smaller variance in the measurement for datasets with more points.
 Several example lightcurves and their associated $\eta$ values are demonstrated in Figure \ref{fig:example_lightcurves}.

-We calculated our $\eta$ not on an object's epoch magnitudes but instead on an object's nightly magnitude averages.
+We calculated our $\eta$ not on an object's epoch magnitudes, but instead on an object's nightly magnitude averages.
 Fields observed by the High-Cadence Plane Survey were observed every 30 seconds and had additional correlated signal due to being sampled on such short time scales relative to the dynamic timescale of varying stellar brightness.
 This biased the objects in a job cell toward lower $\eta$.
 Calculating $\eta$ on nightly magnitude averages removed this bias and created an $\eta$ distribution closer to that expected by Gaussian noise.
 This reduced the undue prominence of those objects observed by the High-Cadence Plane Survey when searching for long-duration microlensing events.
 We performed all $\eta$ calculations on the dates and brightness of nightly averages.

 A cut on $\eta$ required a false positive threshold that separated those events with significant amounts of correlated signals and those without.
-We made two alterations to our calculation of this threshold than that found in \citet{PriceWhelan2014}.
+Our calculation of this threshold was based on \citet{PriceWhelan2014} with two alterations.
 First we chose to calculate a threshold not from determining the 1\% false positive recovery rate for scrambled lightcurves, but instead by finding the $1^{\text{st}}$ percentile on the distribution of $\eta$.
 Initial attempts to set the threshold from scrambled lightcurves resulted in more than 1\% of the objects passing our cut due to correlated noise not explained by the global variance.
 Only passing the 1\% of objects with the lowest $\eta$ guaranteed that this stage of the pipeline would remove 99\% of events, significantly cutting down on the number of objects passing this stage of the pipeline.